ChetanGiri1997/BICTE/README.md

 Language: C#

-👨‍💻 Contributors
+# 👨‍💻 Contributors

-This course is developed and maintained by Your Name.
+This course is developed and maintained by Chetan Giri.
 Contributions are welcome!

-📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 Start your journey with C# today and unlock the full potential of the .NET framework! 🚀